kubermatic/docs/content/kubermatic/v2.13/installation/_index.en.md

 # Installation

-Get information on how to install and manage Kubermatic.
+Get information on how to install and manage Kubermatic Kubernetes Platform (KKP).